 K-Link is open to all amateur radio operators.
 If you’re not already a licensed ham and would like to get in on the fun of using the original world-wide social network, here are some resources to help you get your license:

-READ THIS if you use a Yaesu mobile or HT.
-How to disable the WIRES feature that you inadvertantly activated (and people miss the first three seconds of all of your transmissions).
+PLEASE READ THIS if you use a Yaesu mobile or HT to learn how to disable the WIRES feature (that you inadvertently activated causing people to miss the first three seconds of all of your transmissions).

-K-Link Repeater Business Cards are here!
-Print these on business card paper.
-Be sure to set print option to “Actual Size” or Scaling = None so they fit properly.
-Updated May 29, 2014.
+K-Link Business Cards are here!
+Printable on business card paper, be sure to set print option to “Actual Size” or Scaling = None so they fit properly.
+Last updated May 29, 2014